rolandsarosy/unreal-engine-cpp-multiplayer-course/README.md

+# **Overview**
+This repository contains my coursework from Tom Looman's Professional Game Development in C++ and Unreal Engine course, which he originally taught at Stanford University.

+This project contains all of my assignment solutions, additional tasks, improvements and the coursework itself.

+After learning all other parts of the engine for 5-7 months besides C++, I originally started this project in April of 2024 and after dedicating most of my free time to it, finishing in October of the same year.

 # **Project features**
 A ready-to-use gameplay framework that makes it easy for designers and other developers to add features based on the building blocks of the framework I made.